 To receive IFC, EBRD, or EIB financing, financial institutions need to comply with their E&S funding criteria.
 Accordingly, financial institutions need to incorporate these requirements and standards in their loan/investment appraisal processes and submit an annual E&S progress report to these international FIs.

-5. Compliance for offering (new) sustainable and green financial products and services98
+5. Commitment to offering (new) sustainable and green financial products and services98

 The current climate transition era is considered by the largest asset managers as a milestone for financial institutions’ investment opportunities.
 Today, financial institutions worldwide are grasping development opportunities and reaching new customer segments by complying with global standards and guidelines for offering (new) sustainable and green financial products and services such as green, social, and/or sustainability-linked loans and bonds.